 Why do deposits matter?

+If you’re a tenant, you’ll probably have to put down a deposit in order to rent a property.
 This money protects the property during the tenancy, and by law, must be safe-guarded in one of three government-authorised tenancy deposit schemes.
 Once a tenant hands over the deposit, the landlord or letting agent must secure the money in a tenancy deposit protection (TDP) scheme.

 If the property is not in the same state at the end of a tenancy (allowing for fair wear and tear), the landlord or letting agent may need to make a deduction to the deposit for repairs.